-In addition, there is a pending rulemaking before the FCC regarding whether to require DBS providers to carry all broadcast stations in a local market in both standard definition and HD if they carry any station in that market in both standard definition and HD.
+In addition, there is a pending rulemaking before the FCC regarding whether to require DBS providers to carry all broadcast stations in a local market in both standard definition and HD.
 If we were required to carry multiple versions of each broadcast station, we would have to dedicate more of our finite satellite capacity to each broadcast station.
 We cannot predict the outcome or timing of that rulemaking process.

 Distant Signals.
 Pursuant to STELA, we have been able to obtain a waiver of a court injunction that previously prevented us from retransmitting certain distant network signals under a statutory copyright license.
 Because of that waiver, we may once again provide distant network signals to eligible subscribers.
 To qualify for that waiver, we are required to provide local service in all 210 local markets in the U.S. on an ongoing basis.
 This condition poses a significant strain on our capacity.
 Moreover, we may lose that waiver if we are found to have failed to provide local service in any of the 210 local markets.
 If we lose the waiver, the injunction could be reinstated.
-Furthermore, depending on the severity of the failure, we may also be subject to other sanctions, which may include, among other things, damages.
+Furthermore, depending on the sev erity of the failure, we may also be subject to other sanctions, which may include, among other things, damages.
 Our compliance with certain conditions for the waiver is subject to examination and review.